loyihsu/data-structures-and-algorithms-in-swift/Data Structures/Linked List/Singly Linked List/README.md

 # Singly Linked List

-The singly linked list is a kind of linked list that is composed of nodes that not only store data, but also point to the next node.
+The singly linked list is a kind of linked list that is composed of Nodes that not only store the value (`Int`), but also point to the next node.

 ## How to use this?